Speak with a Licensed Insurance Agent

-Here’s a look at some enrollment statistics for Medicare enrollment in Vermont (as of 2015*).
-As you can see, not all beneficiaries have prescription drug coverage.
+Here’s a look at some enrollment statistics for Medicare enrollment in Vermont (as of 2018*).
+As you can see, not all Medicare beneficiaries have prescription drug coverage.

 Original Medicare is the federal health insurance program for eligible American citizens and legal permanent residents of at least five continuous years who qualify by age or disability.
 Most people are eligible for Medicare when they turn 65, but you can also qualify at any age through disability or having end-stage renal disease or amyotrophic lateral sclerosis (Lou Gehrig’s disease).
 Original Medicare is divided into two categories, or “parts:” Part A (hospital insurance) and Part B (medical insurance).